Photos by Daniel Johnson

 THE SHORT OF IT

-Natalie Patterson has claimed the title artist for the past 12 years.
-She has traveled the country teaching and performing at universities, colleges and high schools.
-Poetry is the lens she sees life through, which supports her work as a teaching artist.
-Natalie leaves no topic untouched from inspiration to social justice and everything in between.
-She was the first female producer and host of the nation's largest poetry venue and has worked extensively in non-profit, education and with major brands like Sephora and SoulPancake.
-Natalie is currently President of Sister Support, a non-profit committed to the advancement of women.
-Natalie creates live events for public consumption and is always working to encourage deeper thought.
+Natalie Patterson is a highly acclaimed African American poet and teaching artist.
+Over the last 15 year, she has traveled the country teaching and performing at universities, colleges and high schools.
+Natalie leaves no topic untouched from inspiration to social justice.
+She was the first female producer and host of the nation's largest poetry venue, Da Poetry Lounge, President of Sister Support and has worked extensively in non-profit, education and with major brands like Sephora and SoulPancake.
+Over the last year, Natalie has been teaching poetry as a healing tool to incarcerated youth in Los Angeles.

 THE LONG VERSION

 Natalie Patterson is a poet with the heart of a photographer, she is about capturing a moment.
 In 2002, while seated on a beanbag in a crowded poetry venue Natalie felt the spark.
 She had never shared one of her poems and even writing outside of a journal was new.
 With a few poems, dedication and a bunch of passion Natalie went on to make the Los Angeles Slam team, get accepted to NACA and book a full college tour then opened a monthly poetry venue, The Siren Collective.
 Natalie soon began developing her own curriculum and her love of teaching emerged stronger than ever.
 At the recommendation of a fellow poet, the legendary Stan Lathan asked her to facilitate a poetry based educational event, after a job well done he followed with an offer to join the cast of Debbie Allan's Def Poetry ALL star show.